zkweb-framework/ZKWeb.System.Drawing/README.md

 # How can I get it work?

-On windows, just install package `ZKWeb.System.Drawing` from nuget, nothing else need.
+On windows, just install package `ZKWeb.System.Drawing` from nuget.

 On Linux, except install package `ZKWeb.System.Drawing` from nuget, you need install `libgdiplus`.<br/>